Tikal: The Essential Mayan Site Lost in the Jungle

 The park is the refuge of many species of monkeys including howler monkeys: their cries do not go unnoticed among those of toucans, parrots and the more than 300 other species of tropical birds.
 More difficult to observe, jaguars and pumas also inhabit the surroundings.
 In the early morning, the forest awakens and is agitated little by little: an incredible and unmissable spectacle!

-The Largest Mayan Site in Guatemala
+History of the Largest Mayan Site in Guatemala

 But Tikal is not limited to its lush natural setting, it is one of the greatest sites known to date of the Mayan civilization.
 It is one of the oldest in America, which extended mainly into the Yucatán peninsula and contained a territory including the current southern part of Mexico, Guatemala, Belize as well as part of El Salvador and Honduras.